danitns/IntroductionToRobotics/README.md

-# IntroductionToRobotics
+## Introduction To Robotics - Homeworks
-GitHub repo for "Introduction to Robotics" course.
+Repo created for "Introduction to Robotics" course at the Faculty of Mathematics and Computer Science, University of Bucharest.
+Each homework present clear requirements, guidelines, implementation details, code samples, and accompanying image files.